Dijji/XstReader/README.md

 2. cd PstFileAttachmentExporter
 3. dotnet build
 4. dotnet run path_to_a_pst_file.pst
-5. All attachments will be extracted in the pst directory, respecting the directory structure inside the pst
+5. All attachments will be extracted in the pst directory, respecting the directory structure inside the pst.
+We keep only the last version (overwrite old version of same attachment from different emails)

 ## Installation